-Addressing risk factors in childhood for metabolic disease helps prevent adult diseases such as type 2 diabetes, hypertension and cardiovascular disease, osteoporosis and infertility.
-Most often weight gain and increases in BMI during the growth spurt are normal and precede vertical growth, however there is an epidemic of insulin resistance and obesity in children that should not be ignored.
-We screen children between the ages of 8-17 for proper growth and development, insulin and glucose balance, cholesterol and blood pressure status as well as fitness and nutrition.
-Children with insulin resistance are often at risk for the Metabolic Syndrome, a condition that is associated with a triad of risk factors including elevated blood pressure, elevated cholesterol and insulin resistance or prediabetes.
-Certain glucose imbalances related to metabolic dysfunction can mimic anxiety and attention deficit disorder.
+It is important to address risk factors in childhood to prevent adult diseases such as type 2 diabetes, hypertension and cardiovascular disease, osteoporosis and infertility.
+Most often weight gain and increases in BMI during the growth spurt are normal.
+However, the increasing epidemic of insulin resistance and obesity in children should not be ignored.
+We screen children between the ages of 8 to 17 for proper growth and development, insulin and glucose balance, cholesterol and blood pressure status, and fitness and nutrition.
+Children with insulin resistance are often at risk for the Metabolic Syndrome, a triad of risk factors, including elevated blood pressure, elevated cholesterol and insulin resistance or prediabetes.
+Certain glucose imbalances related to metabolic dysfunction can mimic anxiety and attention-deficit disorder.